West Bergholt

-West Bergholt, formerly known as Bergholt Sackville, is a large rural village and civil parish in Essex, England, lying near the border with Suffolk, close to the ancient town of Colchester.
-With a history going back to medieval times the village is now part of the Colchester Borough Council seat of West Bergholt and Eight Ash Green.
-In 2008 the village won the Class 2 category, and was placed third overall in the "Best Kept Village in Essex" competition.
+West Bergholt, formerly known as Bergholt Sackville, is a village and civil parish in the City of Colchester district of Essex, England.
+It lies 3 miles north-west of the centre of Colchester.
+At the 2021 census the parish had a population of 3,310.

 Village

 The village lies in and around a triangle formed by Colchester Road, Chapel Road and Lexden Road.

 Around the village lie numerous farms and large areas of woodland, including Hillhouse Wood, always known locally as Bluebell Wood, which was purchased by the Woodland Trust with the help of local people.
 Many walks exist through the wood, and a migrant population of various breeds of deer can sometimes be seen.

 Elmer's was the butcher shop.
 Digby's was the name of the general store, which is now the East of England Co-operative Society.
 Mr Digby's son drove a local bus service to Colchester.